-On September 23, 2020, we terminated and repaid in full the 2019 Credit Facilities, and QuoteLab, LLC entered into the 2020 Credit Agreement with JPMorgan Chase Bank, N.A., as lender and administrative agent, and the other lenders from time to time party thereto, providing for the 2020 Credit Facilities consisting of (i) the 2020 Term Loan Facility and (ii) the 2020 Revolving Credit Facility.
+On September 23, 2020, QuoteLab, LLC entered into the 2020 Credit Agreement with JPMorgan Chase Bank, N.A., as lender and administrative agent, and the other lenders from time to time party thereto, providing for the 2020 Credit Facilities consisting of (i) the 2020 Term Loan Facility and (ii) the 2020 Revolving Credit Facility.
 See "Description of certain indebtedness."
 Proceeds from the 2020 Term Loan Facility were used to refinance the 2019 Credit Facilities and pay related fees and expenses and fund a distribution to equity holders of QL Holdings LLC.

 The 2020 Revolving Credit Facility is available for general corporate purposes.
-We expect to use a portion of our net proceeds from this offering to repay outstanding borrowings under the 2020 Credit Facilities.
+As of March 10, 2021, the aggregate principal amount of the 2020 Term Loan Facility was \$186.4 million and our borrowing capacity under the 2020 Revolving Credit Facility was \$5.0 million.
 We could in the future incur additional indebtedness.